tschmidtb51/csaf-auxiliary-oasis-quorum-calculator/docs/build.md

 make
 ```

-The compiled binary con be found under `bin/oqcd`.
+The compiled binary can be found under `bin/oqcd`.